Rohit7Be/Rohit7Be/README.md

 </p>

 <p>
-  I build modern web applications and I'm currently exploring<br>
+  👨‍💻 I build modern web applications and I'm currently exploring<br>
       AI-powered applications and agentic systems.
 </p>

 <p>
-  I Like to code, So i can create whatever i imagine.
+  💡 I like to code, so I can create whatever I imagine.
 </p>

 <p>
-  If an Idea pops up in my head, Chances are I'll build it and ship it.
+  🚀 If an idea pops up in my head, chances are I'll build it and ship it.
 </p>

 <p>
-  I've built many public repos, but privately I have so many fun projects :)
+  🔒 I've built many public repos, but privately I have so many fun projects :)
 </p>

 <p>
   <a href="https://linkedin.com/in/rohit-singh-361125252">